-I am a person-centred counsellor and a registered member of the British Association of Counsellors and Psychotherapists (BACP).
+I am a person-centred counsellor and a registered member of the British Association of Counselling and Psychotherapy (BACP).

 As a person centred counsellor, I am caring, accepting and empathic.
 Adhering to strict ethical guidelines, I will provide a safe and confidential space for you to explore your issues, understand your feelings, develop acceptance and find peace.

 Like many therapists, I came to work as a counsellor because of my own positive experience.
 I was amazed at how it helped me work through my issues and find the solutions I needed to transform my life.

 Sometimes we can pinpoint the cause of our distress, such as a bereavement for instance.
 Often though it can be something far more intangible.
 There is just this sense that things are not right and no matter what you do you just can't seem to be happy.

 Counselling gives us the opportunity to discover the source of our unhappiness, to resolve our issues and ultimately find the peace of mind we seek.

 As well as private practice, I also work as a telephone counsellor for an Employee Assistance Programme provider.
 Prior to this I gained experience as a volunteer counsellor at the Macmillan Wellbeing Centre and also for the Manchester And Salford Counselling Service (MASCS).

 I have helped clients with a wide range of issues and have extensive experience of bereavement, depression, anxiety and helping adults dealing with childhood trauma.